By Ronni Shulman

 “Single digit temperature days used to destroy me on a bike.
 Now if the weather is 17 degrees below zero, I just say, ‘No worries, SpikeBoarding is going to keep my fingers toasty!’”

 “The fact is had I not had Raynaud’s, it is very likely I would have never innovated the sport,” he told the Raynaud’s Association’s founder and chair Lynn Wunderman.
 Now, he says, SpikeBoarding is the beginning of a “transport sport,” blending athletics, fitness, transportation and fun for virtually all ages.
+And Enrique will now be known as the SpikeBoarding creator with Raynaud’s

 Check out the website, www.spikeboarding.com for more information.